JohnReedLOL/scala-trace-debug/README.md

 understand what is going on and figure out what to do to fix any violated assertions or failed unit tests.

-Assuming that we can do that, the bug should be fixable.

   p.s.
-Calls to scala-debug-trace are not meant to be left inside in production code. `git reset --hard HEAD~1` should allow you to discards uncommitted changes.
+Calls to scala-debug-trace are not meant to be left inside production code. `git reset --hard HEAD~1` should allow you to discards uncommitted changes.

   Side note: It is a personal pet peeve of mine to see threads with names like "1128471".
 If the code is creating a new thread, the name of the thread can double as a form of documentation.
-Example: Database_Thread, GUI_Thread, Socket_Thread.
+Example: "Database_Thread", "GUI_Thread", "Socket_Thread".
 To change the name of a thread pool, see ![this link.](http://stackoverflow.com/questions/6113746/naming-threads-and-thread-pools-of-executorservice)

 ____________________________________________________________________________________________________________________